MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-environments-move.md

 ## Transfer auditing
 Environment transfers create two distinct operations that can be audited on the Operations page in the [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)].
 The **Transfer Request** operation is created upon initiating a transfer in the source tenant and is only visible in the source tenant.
 The **Transfer to Microsoft Entra tenant** operation is created once a transfer is accepted in the destination tenant and lives in the tenant where the environment is located; before the transfer is executed this operation can be found in the source tenant, and after the environment has transferred the operation can be found in the destination tenant.

+Telemetry signals for the environment transfer operation are emitted to the Application Insights resource to which the environment that is transferred is emitting telemetry.
+Signals related to this operation are emitted from the moment a transfer is accepted on the destination tenant, see [Environment Lifecycle Telemetry](telemetry-environment-lifecycle-trace.md#environment-transfer-to-different-entra-tenant-operation-scheduled).

 ## Considerations

 - Environment data will remain unchanged during the move operation.
 The exact same environment will be linked to a specified Microsoft Entra tenant.